Get all the latest data for Mérida?

 Authored by the expert who managed and guided the team behind the Mexico Property Pack

-We constantly update this blog post to reflect the latest market data and trends.
+We constantly update this blog post, so the rent figures below reflect the latest data we have for Mérida in June 2026.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Mérida.